01. Maryland Law Firms

-Maryland mesothelioma lawyers have helped many individuals gain compensation for asbestos diseases.
-These attorneys and law firms can help mesothelioma patients file claims and pursue fair compensation.
+Mesothelioma lawyers have helped many clients win cases against liable companies for their asbestos diseases.
+These experienced attorneys can file lawsuits for mesothelioma patients and pursue compensation.

-Who Is Eligible to File a Mesothelioma Claim in Maryland?
+Who Is Eligible to File a Mesothelioma Lawsuit in Maryland?

-Maryland workers and residents who have developed an asbestos disease may be eligible to receive compensation.
-Those who have lost a family member to an asbestos-related illness may also be able to file a claim.
+Maryland asbestos victims may be eligible to take legal action if diagnosed with related illnesses.
+These people may have been exposed at work or other places, like their homes or vehicles.
+Anyone who loses a family member to an asbestos-related illness may also be able to file a lawsuit.

-Many notable asbestos claims in Maryland were the result of exposure in shipyards.
-Maryland shipyard workers were exposed at various jobsites, including Curtis Bay Shipyard, Bethlehem Steel Shipyard in Baltimore and the United States Naval Academy in Annapolis.
-Workers in many industries, including manufacturing and oil, are also plaintiffs in mesothelioma claims throughout Maryland.
+Many Maryland asbestos lawsuits cite exposure in shipyards.
+Shipyards have a high risk of asbestos exposure, as the mineral was once popular in this industry.
+In Maryland, shipyard workers were exposed at various jobsites, including Curtis Bay Shipyard, Bethlehem Steel Sparrows Point Shipyard in Baltimore and the United States Naval Academy in Annapolis.

-Maryland residents living in the following towns and cities have filed mesothelioma lawsuits to protect their rights and seek compensation from manufacturers and distributors of asbestos:
+Residents from these Maryland towns and cities have filed mesothelioma lawsuits against manufacturers and distributors of asbestos:

 - Annapolis, MD